pytek-io/rmy/docs/basics.rst

     if __name__ == "__main__":
         with rmy.create_sync_client("localhost", 8080) as client:
-            proxy: Greeter = client.fetch_remote_object()
+            proxy = client.fetch_remote_object(Demo)
             for i in proxy.count(1000000):
                 time.sleep(1)
                 print(i)

-One would easily realize that in this example the data should be "pulled" by the client as it consumes it, rather than been "pushed" blindly by the server.
+One would easily realize that in this example the data should be **pulled** by the client as it consumes it, rather than been *pushed* blindly by the server.
 This can be done by either by wrapping the generator in a `RemoteGeneratorPull` object or by decorating the method with `remote_generator_pull` as follows.

 .. code-block:: python

-    class Greeter:
+    class Demo:
-        ...
         @rmy.remote_generator_pull
         async def count(self, bound):
             for i in range(bound):